 The whole artistic and cultural landscape of Abu Dhabi is exciting but is yet to prove itself more.

 2. Hashel Al Lamki, Al Zafarana (2019).
 Acrylic on canvas.
 Part of a larger 52-paintings installation titled Versailles (2019).
 Image courtesy of Warehouse421 and the artist.

 D.R.: You often refer to yourself as an “artist from the Emirates” rather than as an “Emirati artist.”
 What does this distinction mean to you?

 H.L.: I think my practice comes before my identity, my political associations, or any art scenes.
-It's important to have this distinction in the title because, when you say “I'm an Emirati artist”, you are immediately associating yourself with expected topics but also taboos without enough room for discussion.
+It's important to have this distinction in the title because, when you say “I'm an Emirati artist,” you are immediately associating yourself with expected topics and also taboos without enough room for discussion.
 My voice is very authentic.
-I still belong to the UAE, and I'm from here.
-The show [The Cup and the Saucer] is deeply rooted to this earth and the issues related to here.
-I'm praising and I'm celebrating materials and celebrating iconography.
-I'm interested in having a genuine voice where I’m discussing things that are more tangible, more serious, more critical, more rooted, from a different lens.
+I still belong to the UAE, I'm from here.
+The show [The Cup and the Saucer] is deeply rooted to this earth and the issues related to this place.
+I'm praising and I'm celebrating materials and iconography.
+But I'm interested in having a genuine voice with which I can discuss things that are more tangible, more serious, more critical, more rooted, from a different lens.

 I think my practice comes before my identity, my political associations, or any art scenes.